Ready to say goodbye to debt for good? Learn More

 How To Answer a North Carolina Court Summons for Debt Collection

-Step 1: Get an Answer Form
+Step 1: Get the Answer Form

 Here is what the first page of the answer form for Mecklenburg County District Court looks like: